donconn3/excel-scroll-winner/README.md

 Firefox works best for all data set sizes and duration.

 Chrome has issues animating names with large sets (1500+ rows) and short duration (8 seconds or less).
-Increase duration to proper animation.
+Increase duration for proper animation.

 Test data is available to download in the project folder.